Lie Groupoids and Differentiable Stacks: Proper groupoids

 \section{Proper groupoids}

-This section deals with proper groupoids and the geometry of their underlying orbispaces.
+This section deals with proper groupoids and the geometry of their differentiable stacks.
 Along the several subsections we include: definitions and examples; properties of orbits and slices; a discussion on stability; Zung's Theorem; and an overview on linearization.

 We use \cite{mm}, \cite{weinstein} as general references for this section, and we especially follow \cite{cs} for Zung's theorem and the linearization discussion.
 As we explained in the introduction, a completely new approach to the topic will be presented in \cite{riemannian}.